Key House Republican presses tech companies on Obamacare glitches

 The five named companies were selected because of press reports about their potential involvement in fixing the website, Carroll said.

-Google, Oracle and Verizon declined to comment on the letter.
-Microsoft and Expedia could not be immediately reached for comment.
+Google and Verizon declined to comment on the letter.
+Microsoft, Oracle and Expedia could not be immediately reached for comment.

 Republicans, long opposed to the 2010 Affordable Care Act, known as "Obamacare," have started their own congressional investigation about the role of the White House in the October 1 rollout of the website, which serves 36 states and is meant to help the uninsured determine their eligibility for tax credits toward buying private coverage under Obamacare.